carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 > ## Notes
-> In this example, we downloaded the genome in FASTA format.
+> In this example, we have downloaded the genome in FASTA format.
 However, we can
 >  use the `--format` or `-F` flags to get any other format of interest.
 >  For example, the `gbk` format files (which contain information about the
 >  coding sequences, their locus, the name of the protein and the full